 Saving for college is important.
 With college becoming more expensive all the time, parents and relatives of college-bound children are wise to beginning saving for their children’s’ education as early in the child’s life as possible.
 And while there is a good amount of investment options for college funds, a 529 college savings fund – which allows an account owner to save money for a child’s education tax-free – is often regarded as the simplest and most beneficial for college-bound families across the country.

 A 529 college savings fund might be the best option for you.
 The licensed accountants at Cook CPA Group are ready to help you make the right choice about your child’s future.
-Get in touch with us today by calling (916) 269-9281 or visiting us online.

 What is a 529 College Savings Plan?